yakinikuman/pistreaming_roomba/README.md

 Combines a Raspberry Pi with Pi Camera and a Roomba.

-Drive your Roomba around with any web browser, while streaming video
+Drive your Roomba around with any web browser, while streaming video.
+Requires Python 3.

 A mashup of https://github.com/waveform80/pistreaming and https://github.com/AtsushiSakai/PyRoombaAdapter.